How to Sell Engineering Services

 - Blab on social media about being at booth 123 at trade show xyz.
 Most people won’t care.

-Start from where they are
+Start from where your customer is

 Most people trying to sell something move as quickly as possible to where they want the customer to be: using your services.
 Don’t do that.
 You want to start from where your customer’s head is at.
 You do this in three main steps: